TobikoData/sqlmesh/docs/concepts/models/overview.md

 The final `SELECT` of a model's query must contain unique column names.

 ### Explict types
-The columns in the final `SELECT` of a model's query must be explicitly cast to a type so SQLMesh can automatically create tables with the appropriate schema.
+SQLMesh encourages explicit type casting in the final `SELECT` of a model's query.
+It is considered a best practice to prevent unexpected types in the schema of a model's table.

 SQLMesh uses the postgres `x::int` syntax for casting; the casts are automatically transpiled to the appropriate format for the execution engine.